Soheil-jafari/Language-Guided-Endoscopy-Localization/README.md

 | X-CLIP Baseline | 0.50 | 0.07 | 0.12 |
 | Moment-DETR | 0.51 | 0.06 | 0.11 |

-[cite_start]*Note: Baselines were trained and evaluated under identical conditions using the same Cholec80 splits[cite: 758, 759].*
+*Note: Baselines were trained and evaluated under identical conditions using the same Cholec80 splits.*

 ### Qualitative Success
 In a focused case study on the **"Calot triangle dissection phase"** (Video 05), the model successfully identified the correct temporal neighborhood, achieving a peak confidence score of **0.9994**.